learningequality/sushi-chef-pradigi/README.md

 Design
 ------
-This chef combines data from both the prathamopenschool.org website:
-  - Hindi
-    - mix of website resource and games
-  - Marathi
-    - mix of website resource and games
-  - Other languages
-    - Not all folders present, and a few videos of here and there
-    - Reuse English from Hindi
-  - English
-    - Special structure because we must put English stuff in the `Language` topic

 The following google spreadhseet are used to determine placement of content nodes within the channel:
   - English https://docs.google.com/spreadsheets/d/1kPOnTVZ5vwq038x1aQNlA2AFtliLIcc2Xk5Kxr852mg/edit#gid=1812185465
   - All other languages https://docs.google.com/spreadsheets/d/1kPOnTVZ5vwq038x1aQNlA2AFtliLIcc2Xk5Kxr852mg/edit#gid=342105160